compchem-cybertraining/Libra_Summer_School_2024/index.md

 {% endcomment %}

-# Libra Winter School on Excited States and Nonadiabatic Dynamics in Materials 2022
+# Libra Summer School on Excited States and Nonadiabatic Dynamics in Materials 2024

-### About the Winter School
+### About this Summer School

-The Libra Winter School aims to provide training to graduate students, postdocs, researchers, and educators working in a broader field of nonadiabatic and excited-state dynamics as well as in computational material sciences.
-The workshop will provide conceptual and practical hands-on training in a range of methods for modeling excited state and nonadiabatic dynamics in abstract models and atomistic materials.
-Nearly all activities will leverage and showcase the capabilities of the Libra code developed by the instructors group.
-They will learn to install and use the Libra package for building atomistic models, computing excited states of molecular and periodic systems, as well as pre- and post-processing operations, and data analysis.
-The participants will also learn to use several popular electronic structure packages such as CP2K, Quantum Espresso, and DFTB+/xTB and how these packages could be used with Libra to conduct atomistic modeling of the excited states and nonadiabatic dynamics in realistic materials.
+This Libra Summer School will provide training to the graduate students, postdocs, and researchers on applying mixed quantum-classical methods for nonadiabatic and excited-state dynamics available in the Libra software.
+The key theoretical and conceptual grounds of such simulations and practical details on the implementation and execution of these methods will be covered.
+The participants will go through a series of practical hands-on exercises to experience a range of methods and computational workflows available in the Libra software.
+Modeling of excited state and nonadiabatic dynamics will be conducted for the abstract Hamiltonians and atomistic models of materials.
+Some of the latest capabilities of Libra will be highlighted, such as using machine learning approaches for nonadiabatic dynamics in materials, using exact factorization and Gaussian-wavepacket-based trajectory surface hopping methods, or applying a broad range of decoherence corrections in various situations.
+The participants will improve their knowledge of some electronic structure packages interfaced with Libra code, particularly the CP2K package.

 ### Keywords and topics